dino181/ChessGame/README.md

 Adding sounds is easy! (hopefully) right now there is support for:

-- Play sound on moving a piece (no special moves yet).
+- Play sound on moving a piece (no special moves yet)
-- Play sound of piece when taking another piece (white knight takes black rook => plays the white knight take sound)
+- Play sound of piece when taking another piece
+- Play sound of piece being taken (with slight delay)
 - Play some background music
 - Play sound on piece promotion
+- Play sound on castling (either long or short)
+- Play sound on pawn move double
+- Play sound on check
+- Play sound on checkmate

 Adding sounds can be done in 3 simple steps: